« World Without End »

 Note that only four of these images are taken from crucifixion paintings or altarpieces — the remainder are either pre- or post-crucifixion.
 This is an attempt to recognize the lifelong struggle and suffering involved in the condescension of Jesus to take on human: as in Philippians 2:7 “but made himself nothing, taking the form of a servant or slave.”

-Below is a listing of the source for each panel and their accompanying text,
+Below is a listing of the source for each panel

 from top to bottom and left to right: